 What is powdery mildew?

-This troublesome foliar disease earned its name from the distinctive white or greyish powder-like coating it leaves on infected plant surfaces.
-A telltale sign: leaves and stems look as if they’ve been dusted in icing sugar, makes it one of the easiest plant diseases to spot.
+This foliar disease earned its name from the distinctive white or greyish powder-like coating it leaves on infected plant surfaces.
+This makes it one of the easiest plant diseases to spot.

 Without safe, sustainable and effective options to protect different crops, pests and diseases will render the harvest inedible and unsellable.
 It is estimated that farmers worldwide lose up to 23 percent of their crops to fungal diseases such as powdery mildew each year, with a further 20 percent then lost post-harvest.